larsjsol/NavGrid/README.md

 Useful properties:
 * `ECC_NavGridWalkable`: The channel used when tracing for tiles.
 Set this to the channel you created in step 4 of the quickstart.
 * `EnableVirtualTiles`: Enables placement of virtual tiles on empty spaces.
-Useful if you don't want to manually place a tile on every walkable part of your levels.
+Useful if you don't want to manually place tiles on every walkable part of your levels.

 ### UNavTileComponent
 A single tile that can be traversed by a `AGridPawn`.
 It will automaticly detect any neighbouring tiles.